Background pattern

 • yellowing of the skin or the whites of the eyes.

-Other adverse effects with unknown frequency that may appear in blood tests:
+Other side effects with unknown frequency that may appear in blood tests:

 • rapid decrease in red blood cells

-• increase in a certain type of white blood cell
+• increase in a certain type of white blood cells

 • significant decrease in the number of white blood cells.

-If you experience adverse effects, consult your doctor or pharmacist.
+If you experience side effects, consult your doctor or pharmacist.

-5. Conservation of Ceftazidima LDP Torlan 1.000 mg powder and solvent for injectable solution EFG
+5. Storage of CEFTAZIDIME LDP Torlan 1,000 mg powder and solvent for solution for injection EFG

-The validity period, once the solution is reconstituted, is 8 hours at 25°C, or 24 hours in a refrigerator (2°C - 8°C).
+The validity period, once the solution is reconstituted, is 8 hours at 25°C or 24 hours in the refrigerator (2°C - 8°C).

-Medications should not be disposed of through drains or in the trash.
-Deposit the packaging and unused medications at the SIGRE point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and unused medications.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and unused medication in the pharmacy's SIGRE point.
+If in doubt, ask your pharmacist how to dispose of the packaging and medication you no longer need.
+This will help protect the environment.

-Ceftazidime LDP Torlan 1.000 mg powder and diluent for injection:
+Composition of CEFTAZIDIME LDP Torlan 1,000 mg powder and solvent for solution for injection:

 • The active ingredient is ceftazidime.